-Comparing Formal Institutions and Survey Responses
+2 Comparing Formal Institutions and Survey Responses

-To what extent do formal party rules and candidates' perceptions tell the same story about the leverage that different groups - national leaderships, local party organizations, party members, and external actors - have over candidate nomination?
-This question matters, especially for students of the EP, because researchers have long relied on candidate surveys to understand how party nomination processes affect outcomes ranging from legislative behavior (Hix, 2004) to the types of candidates that hold European office (Pemstein et al., 2015).
+To what extent do formal party rules and candidates' perceptions tell the same story about the leverage that different groups-national leaderships, local party organizations, party members, and external actors-have over candidate nomination?
+This question matters, especially for students of the EP, because researchers have long relied on candidate surveys to understand how party nomination processes affect outcomes ranging from legislative behavior (Hix 2004) to the types of candidates that hold European office (Pemstein, Meserve & Bernhard 2015).
 Moreover, survey responses may diverge from party statutes for a variety of reasons.
 Candidates are rarely versed in theories of party organization and may conceptualize the role of a given selectorate differently from political scientists.
 Survey respondents may focus on personal experiences to the exclusion of the bigger picture.
 For example, a candidate who relied on a mentor in the local party organization as her career developed, might consider that person integral to her nomination, even if the national leadership had total power over the selection process.
-And that candidate would not be wrong, exactly, she would just be measuring a concept quite different from that envisioned by theorists of party organization.
-Candidates may also have trouble situating their own experiences within a cross-party, and cross-national, context and variation in how individuals respond to Likert scales threatens the cross-party comparability of responses (King and Wand, 2007).
+Candidates may also have trouble situating their own experiences within a cross-party, and cross-national, context and variation in how individuals respond to Likert scales threatens the cross-party comparability of responses (King & Wand 2007).